The Encyclopedia of Claude Monet Paintings

 Discover all the famous masterpieces painted by Claude Monet, the "Father of Impressionism"

-Oil Painting Reproduction Pathway in Monet's Garden at Giverny by Claude Monet
+main product photo of Pathway in Monet's Garden at Giverny painting by Claude Monet

 Subject: Paths and Trails

-Oil Painting Reproduction Water-Lilies 18 by Claude Monet
+main product photo of Water-Lilies 18 painting by Claude Monet

 Subject: Florals